iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 There's no bigger irony than the fact that they can't tally votes for 12 days.
 Counting is such a low-skilled job that even a 10th-grade student can do it, yet the Supreme Court rejected the counting, as predicted, as we don't trust the judge.
 Even after this, losers believe they will win through voting, and they still think the election can be free and fair.

+Why can't counting be as decentralized as polling booths?
+Each polling booth typically serves [300 to 700 voters](https://42683ff2b1a2ac5ad2fef0ee01995d78.ipfs.4everland.link/ipfs/bafybeiej6x2jlkjar34t4ag7adsdvz3scewk34igwgiqbvbq3k2xin7mxy).
+Therefore, if we establish similar decentralized booths for counting, it would only take an hour or two to count the paper ballots.

 There are no free and fair elections; it's all a rigged game.

 The silence of the people equates to accepting dictatorship, allowing the government to control your taxes, economy, and the monopoly of violence.